Menopause marks the permanent end to a person’s menstrual cycle (AMS 2022.)

 The first symptoms are usually irregular periods, hot flushes and night sweats.

-However, it is important to remember that no two people experience menopause in the same way - the specific symptoms experienced and their severity will depend on factors such as culture, health, lifestyle and whether menopause occurred naturally or was induced by surgery or chemotherapy (Jean Hailes 2018).
+However, it is important to remember that no two people experience menopause in the same way - the specific symptoms experienced and their severity will depend on factors such as culture, health and lifestyle (Peacock et al. 2023).

 Possible symptoms include: